q42jaap/docs-v2/content/influxdb/v2.1/api-guide/api-guide-nextjs.md

 Install `@influxdata/influxdb-client` for the following write and query API features:

-- Query data using the Flux language
+- Query data with the Flux language
 - Write data to InfluxDB
 - batch data in the background
 - retry automatically on failure